jimktrains/kog/README.md

 		[2*x for x in L where x < 4] # [2,4,6]
 		[x*x for x in L] # [1,4,9,16,25]

+Generators can also be used and are useful in order to not require memory for the entire list.

+	Varaibles
+		L as Integer[5]
+		G as Generator as Integer
+	Body
+		L := [1,2,3,4,5]
+		G := [emit x*x for x in L]
+		For x in G # G will only compute and store the current value of the generator x := x + 1

+Methods can also be generators

+	Methods
+		Multiples(x as Integer) as Generator as Integer Variables
+				cur as Integer
+			Body
+				Loop
+					cur := 1
+					Emit cur * x
+					cur := 1 + cur
+	Body
+		For x in Multiples(4) #Now, this will loop forever... x := x + 1

 # Sections

 * Object